 Prepaid Business Debit Cards vs. Business Checking Account Debit Cards

 A prepaid business debit card is different from the debit card attached to your business checking account.
 There’s a limit on both—but with a prepaid business debit card, you’re loading a balance onto the card that you determine from your bank account, and the cardholder can only spend up to that amount.

 That’s unlike a business bank account debit card, which is drawing against any balance you have in your account.
 Although technically there is a limit on that card, too, it doesn’t come from the card itself—it’s determined by the balance of the bank account.
 In other words, there’s no limit on what you can spend on that kind of debit card, as long as you have the funds in your account for the purchase.
 Since it’s not a line of credit, of course, you can’t spend beyond it.

-Unlike other types of business credit cards, there’s no revolving line of credit—aka credit you can utilize again once your balance is paid off.
-So, with prepaid business debit cards you can only spend money you definitely do have.
+Unlike other types of business credit cards, there’s no revolving line of credit—aka credit you can use again once your balance is paid off.
+With prepaid business debit cards, you can spend only the money you preloaded.
 You can think of credit cards as borrowing money, which is different.